 Here are four situations where leasing your land to a solar developer might be the best course of action.

 1. You want to move on.
 Over time, our needs and desires change.
-Maybe farming is no longer the right occupation for you.
+Maybe farming or ranching is no longer the right occupation for you.
 Perhaps you’d like to do something less physically demanding.
 Perhaps you’d like to move to a city to be closer to your children or relatives.
 Perhaps it’s time to retire.
 Or perhaps you want to live somewhere different or try a new line of work just for the sake of change.
 If you’re ready to move on, you might want to sell or lease your farmland, whether to a solar developer or to another farmer.

 2. Your land is no longer viable for farming.
 A variety of natural and market factors affect the viability, and thus the value, of farmland, from droughts and other climate change impacts to foreign competition and shifting consumer preferences for certain foods.
 Not all farmers can profitably transition to other crops.
 In this case, selling or leasing your land to other farmers might not be viable.